 What is the difference between a fashion sketch and a fashion illustration?
-As part of the society working and creating in the fashion industry you will encounter both terms quite often and it is likely to get confused which one is which.
+As part of the society working and creating in the fashion industry, you will encounter both terms quite often and it is likely to get confused about which one is which.
 Let’s talk about how to differentiate them!

 Every fashion designer draws fashion sketches.
 They don’t necessarily make fashion illustrations as well.

 Chances are you are already drawing fashion sketches by definition.
 The purpose of the fashion sketch is to show the design details.
 The fashion sketch is all about the technical details, not the art.
 Even though it can look beautiful with colors, shading & amazing model wearing the clothes – this is not the purpose of it.
 Its purpose is to show correctly the darts and seams of the garment.
 Also to show the color combination and suggest styling (hair, accessories, shows).
 Often times designers would use fashion templates to save time and draw directly over them.
 They can make simple pencil drawings or detailed rendered sketches over them.

 How many buttons there are on this shirt?

 Don’t confuse the fashion sketch with the flat technical drawing.
 Fashion sketches serve as base/ guidelines for the Flats.
 The classical flat is digitally drawn (usually in Adobe Illustrator).
 In general, flats are what says that you are a designer who is familiar with the business – they might incorporate fabric swatches, color swatches, close-ups of the logos…..The purpose here is to communicate the design idea precisely.
 How do they look?
 Usually, just clean black outlines with minimal shading.
 There is no figure.
 Nothing interesting going on.
 Technical drawings show the clothes as if they were laid flat on a table.
 You can read more about flats in this article.